wasamasa/eyebrowse/README.rst

 Name
 ----

-Actually, I wanted to name this mode "eyebrows", but then a silly typo happened.
+Actually, I wanted to name this mode "eyebrows" for no real reason, but then a silly typo happened.
 The typo stuck.
 So did the new name.